top of page

 Renovación de la Green Card (Tarjeta de Residencia Permanente en EE.
 UU.)

-of the Green Card (Permanent Residence Card in the USA)
+Renewal of the Minnesota Green Card (Permanent Resident Card in the United States.)

 Keep your legal status up to date and avoid problems when traveling, working, or completing paperwork in the United States.

-If your Green Card is about to expire, has been lost, or your personal information has changed, here you'll find all the information you need to renew it step by step.
+If your Green Card is about to expire, has been lost, or you have changed your personal information, here you will find all the information to renew your Minnesota Green Card.

-Renewal is mandatory for legal permanent residents with a 10-year valid card that is:
+Renewal is mandatory for legal permanent residents with a 10-year valid card who are:

 • About to expire or already expired.

-• Damaged, lost or with modified personal data (name, photo, etc.).
+• Damaged, lost, or with altered personal data (name, photo, etc.).

 Exceptions: